 “So you know supernatural creatures are running around in the wild yet Callahan didn’t want to send a rescue team to come and save me?”

-“First, that’s Mr. Callahan to you and second, you did that to yourself.
-You have a bad habit of disappearing whenever you feel like practicing with your band.”
+“First, that’s Mr. Callahan to ye and second, ye did that to yerself.
+Ye have a bad habit of disappearing whenever you feel like practicing with your band.”

 I lean my head against the window.
 “Still, I think you should have been more proactive, all things considered.”

 Hoss pats me on the shoulder.
-“You’re right, lad, you’re right, and I apologize.
+“Yer right, lad, yer right, and I apologize.
 Still, I almost hate to say it, but everything worked out for the better.”

 My head perks.
 “It did?”

 “Yes, indeed.
-In fact, I think this calls for a celebration.”
+I think this calls for a celebration.”

 He motions for me to move slightly as he opens his glove box.
-A sea of cigars flow out.
+A sea of cigars flows out.
 He grabs one and places it in his mouth.
-His hand reaches for the cigarette lighter, I think the only one left in existence, and lights the stogie.
+His hand reaches for the cigarette lighter fuse and lights the stogie.
+I think he’s the only one left in existence that uses it for that purpose.

-“You can grab one too if you like,” Hoss says as he opens the windows and lets out a puff of smoke.
+“Ye can grab one too if ye like,” Hoss says as he opens the windows and lets out a puff of smoke.

 “No, thanks, and how did everything work out?
 What exactly are we celebrating?”

 He looks at me and grins widely.
-“We discovered that you have ‘the gift’.”
+“We discovered that ye have ‘the gift’.”

 “Right, you said that before.
 What exactly does it mean?”

-“You were able to read from the Muzayaf Kitab.
-Nobody is able to do that unless they have ‘the gift’”.
+“Ye were able to read from the Muzayaf Kitab.
+Nobody can do that unless they have ‘the gift’”.

 “All right, but what’s ‘the gift’?”

 “It’s the ability to perform magic and cast spells.
 I’m able to do it.
-Callahan is able to do it.
-And now it appears that you can do it too.”
+Callahan can do it.
+And now it appears that ye can do it too.”

 “I’m a little confused, though.
 I mean, the pages were blank at first.”

 “As they are for all of us until our latent abilities manifest.
-Don’t worry, lad, I’ll train you.
+Don’t worry, lad, I’ll train ye.
 We’ll start immediately.
-I’ll teach you everything you’ll need to know.”
+I’ll teach ye everything you’ll need to know.”

 “I’m not sure I want to be part of this, though.”